ackrep-org/ackrep_doc/docs/source/devdoc/contributing_data.md

     - adjust `documentation.tex`
         - update the headline with your system model name
         - explain parameters, inputs and state components in the subsection `Nomenclature for Model Equations`
-            - ⚠TODO: clearify the connection between the latex-table above and this file.
-Where should parameters be explained?
+            - in contrast to the parameter table, here you can explain the parameters in more detail
+            - the table is intended for a quick overview  of the parameters
         - define state vectors, input vectors and system equations
         - list parameters and outputs; if they don't exist just fill in `<not defined>`
         - specify the assumptions underlying this model (e.g. neglected fast subsystems, valid ranges of system quantities)